 Use the SERVER-CONFIG SET FLAGS START\AUX\SERVER command to have the main master server start the auxiliary server process automatically.
-(You can also set it through MENU-CONFIG in "extended" mode.)

 Services running in auxiliary master server processes can be controlled with NETCONTROL, independent of whether the START\AUX\SERVER flag is set, or whether the auxiliary process was started manually.